taw00/manuscript-css/README.md

 **(1) Copy and rename** one of `.md` templates. **(2) Edit and replace** the text with your contact information, your story, etc. **(3) Preview it** either in-application or in a Chrome browser.
 Then **(4) export to PDF** using either Joplin (the direct way) or a Chrome-based browser (Firefox cannot do this, unfortunately).

-**Step 1 - Copying from a template:** Choose a template to from the `manuscript-css/templates/` folder.
+### Step 1 - Copying from a template

+Choose a template to from the `manuscript-css/templates/` folder.
 For your first time, I recommend `prose-template-short-form.md`.
 Rename it to whatever makes sense to you like `lastname-storytitle.md` which is a pretty standard filename for a manuscript.

-**Step 2 - Edit the markdown document:** Use any editor: [Joplin](https://joplinapp.org), [VSCode](https://code.visualstudio.com/), [Apostrophe](https://en.wikipedia.org/wiki/Apostrophe_(text_editor)), [Zed editor](https://zed.dev/), Xed, Vim, [Gnome Text Editor](https://gitlab.gnome.org/GNOME/gnome-text-editor), even Notepad if you like.
+### Step 2 - Edit the markdown document

+Use any editor: [Joplin](https://joplinapp.org), [VSCodium](https://vscodium.com/), [Ghostwriter](https://ghostwriter.kde.org/), [Apostrophe](https://en.wikipedia.org/wiki/Apostrophe_(text_editor)), [Zed editor](https://zed.dev/), Xed, Vim, [Gnome Text Editor](https://gitlab.gnome.org/GNOME/gnome-text-editor), even Notepad if you like.

 - Open that markdown document (`lastname-storytitle.md` in our example) in your favorite editor.
 - Replace the templated content with yours
 - Write your story, scene by scene.
 (Or if a poetry collection, poem by poem.)

-**Step 3 - Preview the manuscript**
+### Step 3 - Preview the manuscript

-- Method 1 - in-app: This can done natively with Joplin, VSCode, or Apostrophe
+- Method 1 - in-app: This can done natively with Joplin, VSCodium/VSCode, or Apostrophe
 - Method 2 - in-browser: This is done using a Chrome-based browser and the *Markdown Viewer* extension.
 Or by viewing an exported HTML document with the browser.

-**Step 4 - Export the manuscript to a PDF document**
+### Step 4 - Export the manuscript to a PDF document

 - Method 1 - [Joplin](https://joplinapp.org): CTRL-SHIFT-E
 - Method 2 - [Markdown Viewer](https://chromewebstore.google.com/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk) extension in Chrome: CTRL-P
   (*The easiest way if not using Joplin.*)
-- Method 3 - [VSCode](https://code.visualstudio.com/): export the HTML to your harddive, then use your browser (Chromium-based only!) to view it and "print to file."
+- Method 3 - [VSCodium](https://vscodium.com/)/VSCode: export the HTML to your harddive, then use your browser (Chromium-based only!) to view it and "print to file."
 - Method 4: [Pandoc](https://pandoc.org/): convert the markdown document to HTML, then use your browser (Chromium-based only!) to view it and "print to file."

+## Notes about using some of the tools

 ### Joplin: edited markdown to exported PDF

-*Editing, Previewing, and then export a PDF, all in the same application interface.*
+*Edit, Preview, and then export a PDF, all in the same application interface.*

 Install [Joplin](https://joplinapp.org), but then also install the *Import Local CSS* plugin.